-This year’s Global Issues Showcase on Wednesday 19th April includes the following talks:
+This year’s Global Issues Showcase on Wednesday 19th April at the 56th IATEFL Conference & Exhibition included the following talks:

 Language, power and education: five principles for critical pedagogy training